 Another problem I have come across it that there are usually application deadlines hidden in the requirements.
 For example, they may not count your work experience or education if you don’t apply within a certain time.

-And the last warning is that since the process usually takes many years from when you make your plans until you apply for Permanent Residence visa, you need to constantly be rechecking the provincial and federal program requirements as they are constantly changing.
+And the last warning is that since the process usually takes many years from when you make your plans until you apply for a Permanent Residence visa, you need to constantly be rechecking the provincial and federal program requirements as they are constantly changing.
 The usual rule is that the rules are fixed after you apply.
 So if they change the rules after you apply, those changes will usually not harm you.
 However, if your plan is to apply for permanent residence and they change the rules before you apply, then you have to meet the requirements of the new rules.

-Subscribe to my newsletter to keep informed of the changes in immigration rules.
+Visit our location or subscribe to my newsletter to keep informed of the changes in immigration rules.